Gwen-Bradbury/job-site/README.md

-This is a project that I made to explore react.
-The focus was functionality rather than the sexy look.
+This is a project made purely to explore React.
+The focus was functionality, rather than UX/UI design.

 ## Available Scripts